o3de/o3de.org/content/docs/userguide/components/physx-shape-collider.md

 ---
-description: ' Use the &physx-shape-collider; component to define where collision detection and response occur in &ALYlong;. '
+description: ' Use the PhysX Shape Collider component to define where collision detection and response occur in Amazon Lumberyard. '
-title: '&physx-shape-collider;'
+title: 'PhysX Shape Collider'
 ---
 # PhysX Shape Collider {#component-physx-shape-collider}